 The Senior Community Service Employment Program (SCSEP) promotes the economic self-sufficiency of older adults age 55 and older by providing paid, part-time job training in community service assignments.
 Located in 38 counties across Ohio, SCSEP provides a dual benefit to the communities it serves: improving job readiness of older workers while expanding the services provided by local nonprofit and government agencies.

-In 2018, 84 people found work as a result of the training they received in the program.
-Across our 38 county service areas, 12,126 hours of work training were provided to 1,003 older workers.
-Nonprofits benefited by receiving 643,469 hours of service, allowing them to expand their capacity building efforts to administer their programs.
+In 2019, 116 people found work as a result of the training they received in the program.
+Across our 38 county service areas, work training was provided to 723 older workers.
+Nonprofits benefited by receiving 364,462 hours of service, allowing them to expand their capacity building efforts to administer their programs.

-In 2018, Meals on Wheels delivered 284,853 meals to 649 home-bound clients.
-In our four congregate dining facilities, our program provides valuable socialization along with a healthy meal, serving 30,976 meals in 2018.
-As part of the VANTAGE Aging integrated care continuum for our multiple programs, meals on wheels was able to provide over 5,641 hours of training to participants.
+In 2019, Meals on Wheels delivered 487,613 meals to 2,738 homebound clients.
+In our congregate dining facilities, our program provides valuable socialization along with a healthy meal, serving 39,670 meals in 2019.

 Older adults with disabilities living in Summit County received assistance from our Home Wellness Solutions in order to live independently in their own homes for as long as possible.
 Home health aides provide non-medical, hands-on care for activities of daily living (ADL) that include bathing, dressing, feeding, toileting, grooming, oral care, walking or using a wheelchair.

 Additional assistance in wellness programming, including fall-risk assessment and prevention training, was also provided to promote healthier independent living senior citizens.
 Homemaker services provided housekeeping, laundry, shopping, and meal preparation to support customer independence and chore services provided deep cleaning to customers needing help with more labor-intensive tasks such as carpet scrubbing.